l7mp/learning-go/99-labs/04-immutability/README.md

       Version int    `json:"version"`
   }
   ```
-- `POST: /api/get, body: "key"`: get versioned value for the key given in the HTTP request body;
+- `POST /api/get, body: "key"`: get versioned value for the key given in the HTTP request body;
-- `POST: /api/put, body: {"key":"key", "value":"value", "version":version}`: insert the key-value pair (only if the current version equals the specified version);
+- `POST /api/put, body: {"key":<key>, "value":<value>, "version":<version>}`: insert the key-value pair into the database (only if the current version equals the specified version);
-- `GET: /api/reset`: remove all key-value pairs from the store;
+- `GET /api/reset`: remove all key-value pairs from the store; and
-- `GET: /api/list`: list the stored versioned key-value pairs.
+- `GET /api/list`: list the stored versioned key-value pairs.

 The key-value store persists the store into a transaction log that is by default created at `/tmp/translog.log` and restores the store on startup from the persisted log.